-Featured Image: Civilians pose with an English tank, captured on the Hindenburg Line (circa 1918).
+Featured Image: Civilians pose with an German tank, captured on the Hindenburg Line (circa 1918).

 About the Author: Nathaniel is recent graduate of Hillsdale College’s Van Andel Graduate School.
 As a student, he was made a member of the Winston Churchill Fellowship Program.
 He is currently establishing a classical Christian school in Fort Wayne, IN.

 1 Martin Gilbert, Winston S. Churchill, vol. 6: Finest Hour 1939-1941 (New York: Rosetta Books, 2015), 678.

 4 Taylor Downing, Churchill’s War Lab (New York: Overlook Press, 2010), 92.